fujii/fujii.github.io/_posts/2017-06-23-how-to-reproduce-the-segmentation-faluts-on-ryzen.md

 ## Preparations

-It's been reported that some conditions significantly reduce the probability.
+It's been reported that some conditions significantly reduced the probability.
-On the other hand, others have reported such conditions change nothing.
+On the other hand, others have reported such conditions changed nothing.
 There is nothing obvious at the moment.

 Check your following UEFI BIOS settings.